manusfishy/too-fishy/README.md

 # Too Fishy

 A 2.5D underwater exploration game where you dive deeper into the ocean to catch exotic fish and search for your lost friend.
+Our entry for Ludum Dare 57 https://ldjam.com/events/ludum-dare/57/too-fishy

 ## About